codey-sudo/FrontendQuiz/README-template.md

 - How to make a single page application using JSON?
 - Something different: [Vercel](https://vercel.com/docs)
+- All the avenues and directions I considered during the planning phase, like single page, framework application vs. Vanilla javascript

 ### Just Drafts for a plan of attack